krishnasit2508/global_superstore/README.md

 # global_superstore
+I will like to share my journey here to let you all know me and my skills better!
+Created a Power BI - Dashboard using Kaggle's dataset.

-Project : BI Desktop - Cryptocurrency Dashboard Skills : Power BI/TABLEAU, SQL, MongoDB, Visualisation Libraries, Python, Excel, Statistics  Concepts Used :  1- Clustering of CSV files into one table using Excel.
-2- Neon effect in Power BI dashboard Visuals.
-3- Forecasting/Prediction in Power BI.
-4- Cryptocurrency Dataset used.
-(Bitcoin, Dogecoin, Ethereum) 5- Multiple Page Power BI Report.
-6- Inter connected Multiple Page Dashboard.
-7- Link a random Logo and provide Url to it to a launch a website.
+Project : BI Desktop - Dashboard
+Skills : Power BI/TABLEAU, SQL, MongoDB, Visualisation Libraries, Python, Excel, Statistics Concepts Used : Power BI, SQL, Excel, Data Processing, Data Visualisation.

 I created this very simple Dashboard using Power BI.
-Which gives information regarding ups and downs in marketcapital of cryptocurrency; also shows open and close of it.
-I have linked two dashboard with the help of an arrow which works according to the instructions provided.
+When we click on at any point, it displays the information regarding specific task.
+As you can see many simple tasks are displayed in the dashboard and they all are inter-linked.
+It displays the sales information year-wise.
+Also shows the top selling products and the products which should be discontinued.
+Also indicates the regions according to yearly sales.